gomberg5264/MarketInsight/README.md

 ![screenshot](https://user-images.githubusercontent.com/24352255/44682156-851bad80-a9f7-11e8-96cb-a5fb84502137.png)

 # TODO
+- Removing stock when only two exist prevents selecting stock
 - Keep searched stock on page when sync occurs
 - Add Scrollspy
 - Fix no selection bug when page is refreshed